-At the end of each reporting period, the Company and its subsidiary perform impairment reviews in respect of the building and equipment, right-of-use assets, investment properties and other intangible assets whenever events or changes in circumstances indicate that an asset may be impaired.
+At the end of each reporting period, the Group performs impairment reviews in respect of the building and equipment, right-of-use assets, investment properties and other intangible assets whenever events or changes in circumstances indicate that an asset may be impaired.
 An impairment loss is recognised when the recoverable amount of an asset, which is the higher of the asset's fair value less costs to sell and its value in use, is less than the carrying amount.